 One cup of mashed, overripe banana provides moisture, binding, and sweetness, which means we need less sugar.

 And speaking of sugar, we're not using any of the refined stuff.
-We're using a combo of maple syrup and coconut sugar to make these healthy brownies taste dessert-worthy.
+We're using a combination of maple syrup and coconut sugar to make these healthy brownies taste dessert-worthy.

-Oat flour provides awesome texture, nut butter gives them a bit of richness, and cocoa powder brings ALL the chocolate vibes.
+Oat flour lends really nice texture, nut butter gives them a bit of richness, and cocoa powder brings ALL the chocolate vibes.
+Include chocolate chips if you like!

-At only 120 calories per brownie, these are surprisingly light, so I wanted to be sure to give you a heads up!!
+At only 120 calories per brownie, these are surprisingly light, so I actually want to give you a heads up on that...

-If you're looking for a super dense, fudgey type of brownie, these may not be the ones for you...
+If you're looking for a super dense, rich, fudgy kind of brownie, these may not be the ones for you.
+I highly recommend these buckwheat brownies in that case.

-But if you like the sound of a refined sugar-free, cake-like brownie married with the warm flavor of banana bread and the crunch of walnuts, you're definitely in the right place!
+But if you like the sound of a delicious, wholesome, cake-like brownie married with the warm flavor of banana bread and the crunch of walnuts, you're definitely in the right place!

 Ingredient Notes

-- Bananas - make sure to use bananas that are very soft, sweet, fragrant, and moist.
+- Bananas - make sure to use bananas with a lot of dark spots.
+They should be soft, sweet, fragrant, and moist.
 Since we're not using oil, a lot of the moisture in the brownies comes from the bananas.

 - Oat flour - use fine oat flour, whether store-bought or homemade in a high speed blender.

-- Cocoa powder - regular or Dutch process.
+- Cocoa powder - regular or Dutch process cocoa.

 - Sweeteners - maple syrup contributes moisture and flavor, so I can't recommend a substitute.
 Brown sugar may be used instead of coconut sugar.

-- Almond butter - I like raw, unsalted almond butter in this recipe.
+- Almond butter - I like to use raw, unsalted almond butter in this recipe.
 Use your favorite nut or seed butter.
 If it's salted, reduce the sea salt to ¼ teaspoon.

-- Coffee - just 1 tablespoon of brewed coffee really adds to the rich flavor.
-A bit of liquid is also important for the overall consistency of the batter.
+- Coffee - just 1 tablespoon of brewed coffee really adds to the rich chocolate flavor.
+Also, a little liquid is important for the overall consistency of the batter.
 So if you don't have coffee, use your favorite non-dairy milk instead.

 - Cinnamon - adds depth and lovely banana bread vibes!
 But if you don't enjoy cinnamon feel free to reduce or omit it.